ajayrawatsap/mf_data/README.md

 A big thanks to team responsible for maintaining [casparser](https://github.com/codereverser/casparser) package which is used to parse CAMS CAS pdf satatement.

+You can read [aboutme](https://www.valueresearchonline.com/stories/49239/on-his-way-to-financial-independence) on VRO article where they published my story in their how-i-did-it segment.

 ## Using Tool with Cloud Environment
 **Easy to use as no local installation or set up is required.
 It is based on [binder](https://mybinder.readthedocs.io/en/latest/about/about.html) sharable cloud virtual machines environments and can be run on web browsers, with required dependencies already installed**

 1. The first step is to get the [consolidated account statement](https://www.camsonline.com/Investors/Statements/Consolidated-Account-Statement) from CAMS in PDF Format.
 Make sure that you select the option as highlighted in yellow. ![screenshot](https://github.com/ajayrawatsap/mf_data/blob/master/data/assets/cams.PNG)
 2. [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ajayrawatsap/mf_data/HEAD)
-   <br>This will create a cloud VM and install all python dependencies and create a Jupyter Notebook to run the scripts.
+   <br>On clicking above link it will create a cloud VM and install all python dependencies and create a Jupyter Notebook to run the scripts.
-   <br>This may take 10 seconds to one minute depending on source VM image exist or not on server.
+   <br>This may take 10 seconds to one minute depending on whether pre-built docker image exist or not on server.

    ![bindrr_start](data/assets/binder_start.PNG)